Weather in Mexico in February: Where Winter Goes to Get a Suntan

 Coastal Paradise: The Beach Zones

-The Caribbean coast—including Cancun and the Riviera Maya—essentially operates as February’s apology for winter.
+The Caribbean coast—including Cancun and the Riviera Maya—essentially operates as February’s apology for winter, creating perfect conditions for the diverse things to do in Cancun in February.
 Daytime temperatures hold steady between 80-85F, while evenings cool to a pleasant 65-70F that makes outdoor dining feel custom-ordered.
 The humidity hovers around 70%, which sounds alarming until you realize it’s nearly 20% lower than during summer months.
-This combination creates perfect beach conditions followed by actually-comfortable sleeping weather—a pairing as rare as affordable beachfront property.
+This combination creates perfect beach conditions followed by actually-comfortable sleeping weather—a pairing as rare as affordable beachfront property, making it ideal for the many things to do in Playa del Carmen in February.

-Over on the Pacific side, Puerto Vallarta and surrounding areas run slightly cooler with daytime averages of 75-80F and a remarkable precipitation record of just 1-2 days monthly.
+Over on the Pacific side, Puerto Vallarta and surrounding areas run slightly cooler with daytime averages of 75-80F and a remarkable precipitation record of just 1-2 days monthly, creating ideal conditions for the abundant things to do in Puerto Vallarta in February.
 The ocean remains a comfortable 72-75F—about five degrees cooler than Caribbean waters.
 This slight temperature difference creates what locals call “the two-toe test,” where cautious swimmers ease in rather than plunge.
 Americans accustomed to heated pools might experience momentary “swim shock” before acclimating, a three-second discomfort that’s quickly forgotten.

 Los Cabos takes the prize for February’s most dependably dry forecast, with near-zero precipitation and pleasantly warm days around 75-80F.
 Evenings can drop to 60F, requiring the light jacket that nobody remembers to pack when headed to a Mexican beach destination.
 This daily temperature swing makes Cabo the champion of “day-to-night versatility,” a meteorological feature that forces tourists to actually use their hotel room closets.